 So why should mowing your lawn be any different?

-The biggest reason to purchase a cordless electric mower is you won’t have to drag an extension cord around your yard.
-Cordless electric mowers use Lithium Ion or lead-acid batteries that produce 24-48 volts of power.
+The biggest reason to purchase a cordless electric mower is the convenience of not having to drag an extension cord around the yard.
+Battery-powered lawn mowers give you the freedom of gas mowers without the need to refuel.

 Cordless electric mowers use one of two types of batteries: lithium-ion batteries and lead-acid batteries.
 Each type produces a range of voltages, providing anywhere from 18 to 120 volts of power.
 The higher the voltage, the longer the motor will run and the more grass you can cut.